pushme-pullyou/tootoo-2025/tootoo/README.md

 ## To Do / Wish List

+* 2025-05-20 ~ Images in div content directly
+* 2025-05-20 ~ Iframe files for different types of files
 * 2025-05-16 ~ Add collapse all button
 * 2025-01-16 ~ Add GitHub icon to each file
 * 2025-01-16 ~ Bring Notesy into same page